rseah145/smw-term2/lesson_8/Theory.md

 <br>

-The general steps to start
+The general steps to start RDC client in Windows 10 or Win Server 2016 are as follows:
+* Click Start and click the Windows Accessories folder
+* Click Remote Desktop Connection
+* Enter the name of the PC to access and click Connect
+* Provide the username and password and click OK